-- Payoff of a subordinate lien (including prepayment penalty) seasoned < 12 months provided it was used in the purchase of the property.
-A copy of the Closing Disclosure from the original sale is obtained to verify the entire amount being paid off was used to purchase the property - Payoff a subordinate lien Seasoned ≥ 12 months - If the lien is a home equity line of credit (HELOC), total draws may not exceed \$2,000 in the prior 12 months. - The lien is being re-subordinated to the new first lien.
-There is no cash extracted from the transaction and the total transaction meets current LTV/CLTV/HCLTV guidelines. - Payoff of a construction loan, the value is based on the current appraised value after the completion of construction or the total acquisition cost, whichever is less - Incidental funds as long as it does not exceed 2% of the loan amount or \$2000, whichever is less
+- Payoff of the existing lien, including the related closing costs and prepaid items - Payoff of a subordinate lien (including prepayment penalty) seasoned < 12 months provided it was used in the purchase of the property.
+A copy of the Closing Disclosure from the original sale is obtained to verify the entire amount being paid off was used to purchase the property - Payoff a subordinate lien Seasoned \geq 12 months - If the lien is a home equity line of credit (HELOC), total draws may not exceed \$2,000 in the prior 12 months.

+- The lien is being re-subordinated to the new first lien.
+There is no cash extracted from the transaction and the total transaction meets current LTV/CLTV/HCLTV guidelines. - Payoff of a construction loan, the value is based on the current (completed) appraised value - Incidental funds as long as it does not exceed 2% of the loan amount or \$2000, whichever is less